openstack/python-keystoneclient/doc/source/using-api-v2.rst

  * services
  * endpoints

-The Identity API lets you query and make changes through managers.
+The client v2 API lets you query and make changes through managers.
 For example, to manipulate tenants, you interact with a ``keystoneclient.v2_0.tenants.TenantManager`` object.

 You obtain access to managers through via attributes of the